vais-ral/CIL-Docs/docs/quantification/AccessibleVolume.rst

    number_of_spheres_in_range: the number of spheres diameters that are used in the input sphere diameter range for which accessible volume is calculated.
    input_image_resolution: image resolution usually (1.0).

+   returns: AccessibleVolume object

+   AccessibleVolume.compute()

+   This method invokes the computation.

+   AccessibleVolume.getAccessibleVolume()

+   This method returns a list with sphere diameter and its corresponding accessible volume.

 Example
 --------